Inform-Software/sonar-groovy/README.md

 ## Notes
 *CodeNarc*
-It is possible to reuse a previously generated report from CodeNarc by setting the `sonar.groovy.codenarc.reportPath` property.
+It is possible to reuse a previously generated report from CodeNarc by setting the `sonar.groovy.codenarc.reportPaths` property.

 *Groovy File Suffixes*
 It is possible to define multiple groovy file suffixes to be recognized by setting the `sonar.groovy.file.suffixes` property.
 Note that by default, only files having `.groovy` as extension will be analyzed.